wlandau/wlandau.github.io/_posts/2017-08-06-memoization.md

 ---

 <p>
 <a href="https://en.wikipedia.org/wiki/Memoization">Memoization</a> is the practice of storing the return values of function calls for later use, a well-established technique across many languages for skipping redundant work and saving time.
-A memoized function simply returns a prior result if called a second time with the same inputs.
 In R, the <a href="https://CRAN.R-project.org/package=memoise">memoise package</a> by <a href="https://github.com/hadley">Hadley Wickham</a>, <a href="https://github.com/jimhester">Jim Hester</a>, <a href="https://github.com/krlmlr">Kirill Müller</a>, and others is one of the most elegant and useful packages I have ever seen.
 </p>

 ## Efficiency gains

-The time savings depend on the use case.
-Here is just a taste.
+A memoized function simply returns a prior result if called a second time with the same inputs.
+Here is just a taste of the time savings.

 <pre><code>library(memoise)
 f <- function(n) mean(rnorm(n))